We will use the standard of underlining subjects once and verbs twice.

 Rule 5.
 Sometimes the subject is separated from the verb by such words as along with, as well as, besides, not, etc. These words and phrases are not part of the subject.
 Ignore them and use a singular verb when the subject is singular.

 The politician, along with the newsmen, is expected shortly.

 Excitement, as well as nervousness, is the cause of her shaking.

 Rule 6.
-With words that indicate portions—percent, fraction, majority, some, all, etc.—Rule 1 given earlier is reversed, and we are guided by the noun after of.
+With words that indicate portions—percent, a lot, majority, some, all, etc.—Rule 1 given earlier is reversed, and we are guided by the noun after of.
 If the noun after of is singular, use a singular verb.
 If it is plural, use a plural verb.

 Fifty percent of the pie has disappeared.